Nimish-4/Flask-CRUD/README.md

 MONGO_URI = "mongodb+srv://<username>:<password>@co-rider.2n4ihqd.mongodb.net/<your_database_name>?retryWrites=true&w=majority&appName=Co-rider"
 ```

 All the required modules are given in 'requirements.txt'.
 Since this project is meant to use docker, Dockerfile and .yml files have been created.
-To run the project, enter the command in the root directory through bash or some other terminal.
+To run the project, enter the following command in the root directory through bash or some other terminal -

 ```bash
 docker-compose up --build
 ```
 The flask app runs on the local port 5000 (http://127.0.0.1:5000).
 Requests can be sent through '/users' routes.
-Example -
+Examples -

 `POST http://127.0.0.1:5000/users`
 `JSON payload = {'name':'...','email':'...','password':'...'}`